downthecrop/rs2006sp-Online/README.md

 Download: https://github.com/downthecrop/rs2006sp-Online/releases/

 Just replace Server.jar in your folder with this.
-Tell your friends to join your Hamachi network and
+Tell your friends to join your Hamachi network and change their adapter priority.